Shemaplacide/Uber-Weather-Project-by-Shema/README.md

 - Peak vs Off-Peak hours

   ### 🖼️ **Power BI Screenshot Placeholder: Fare by Weather Condition**

+## Note on Power BI Report Files:
+# Power BI project files (.pbix) can be very large because they include data, visuals, and metadata all in one.
+GitHub repositories have size limits and are designed mainly for code and small assets, so uploading full Power BI files can quickly use up your storage or exceed limits.

 *<img width="677" height="440" alt="Bigdata" src="https://github.com/user-attachments/assets/5553e704-ae9c-43d1-81d4-8fe5f7e3fa52" />
 *